bellapickering/bellapickering.github.io/_recipes/recipe3.markdown

 5. To make the Garlic Lemon Butter: drain drippings from the roasting pan into a small saucepan and combine with remaining 2 Tbsp butter, bring to a simmer and remove from heat.
 Pour over lobster tails or divide into small ramekins and use as dipping sauce.

 [![garlicbutter](/_uploads/garlicbutter.png)](/_uploads/garlicbutter.png)

+Broiling Times for Lobster Tails:
+- Smaller lobsters 6 to 8 minutes
+- Medium lobsters 10-11 minutes
+- Larger lobsters 12-15 minutes (with rack in middle of oven)
+- Broil lobster meat until opaque and white in the center, or 145˚F.